 All students in the Fairfield Choral Program progress through an Ensemble Sequence and Vocal Skill Level.

-In order to address and properly develop male changing voices, ensemble voicings and balance, bass voices will meet skill levels V and VI in concert choir and skill levels the creative, responsive and VII and VIII in Chamber Choir.
+In order to address and properly develop male changing voices, ensemble voicings and balance, bass voices will meet skill levels V and VI in concert choir and skill levels VII and VIII in Chamber Choir.